-Reference benchmarks are
+Reference benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.

-whether the financial product attains the environmental or social characteristics that they promote.
-How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?
-This question is not applicable for the Fund.
+- How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?
+This question is not applicable for the Fund. - How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?